-If you are starting to write in a journal, you might end up staring at a blank computer screen every once in a while when it's time to write.
+If you start writing in a reflective journal, you might end up staring at a blank computer screen every once in a while when it's time to write.
 To avoid a frustrating writing session, consider using prompts to get your ideas flowing.
 Next time you decide to record your thoughts, take a look at these reflective journal prompts.

 The simplest journal prompts make it easy for you to think carefully about yourself and record your thoughts.
 For example: